9 types of contraception you can use to prevent pregnancy (with pictures!)

 The Emergency Contraception Pill can be used to prevent pregnancy after sex if contraception wasn’t used, a condom has broken during sex, or a woman has been sexually assaulted.

-While it is sometimes call the ‘Morning After’ pill, it can actually be effective for up to five days after having unprotected sex.
+While it is sometimes called the ‘Morning After’ pill, it can actually be effective for up to five days after having unprotected sex.
 The sooner it is taken, the more effective it is; when taken in the first three days after sex, it prevents about 85% of expected pregnancies.

 This pill contains special doses of female hormones.
 Any woman can take the emergency contraception pill, even those who cannot take other oral contraceptive pills.
 It can be bought over the counter at a pharmacy or chemist without a prescription.